 Diarrhea is more like a symptom of dehydration than the cause.
+Electrolyte imbalances and dehydration are two common problems associated with diarrhea.
 However, both can be side-effects of each other.

-Severe, acute diarrhea comes on suddenly and leads to even more water and electrolytes loss.
+Severe, acute diarrhea suddenly leads to even more water and electrolyte loss.
 Diarrhea is caused by increased secretion of fluid into the intestine and reduced absorption of fluid from the intestine.

 Simply put, if the body is persistently devoid of major fluids and electrolytes for a long time, it will ultimately lead to diarrhea.